 Birmingham home prices are not only among the most expensive in Michigan, but Birmingham real estate also consistently ranks among the most expensive in America.

 A relatively large number of people in Birmingham telecommute to their jobs.
 Overall, about 19.19% of the workforce works from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.